 SECOND RUNNER UP

 Pauline Creighton, “Game Over.”
 From the beginning, the narrator builds up his nemesis as “the thorn in my side… the competitor that pushed me to the limits of my ability.”
 We see the range of emotions that their game-time rivalry evoked throughout the story.
 The author’s descriptions bring to life the still image of the bearded gentlemen playing chess.

 Despite all the frustrations that his nemesis caused him in life, the narrator finally manages, in the end, to call him “friend.”
 In a somber and touching subversion of the nemesis prompt, the author steps back from the game board for perspective, and finds there an even more beautiful story.

 FIRST RUNNER UP

-Congratulations on your second win, Laura!
-Your (new! sparkly!) winner’s badge waits for you below.
-Here is your updated winner’s page and your winning tale on the winners’ wall.
-Watch your inbox for this week’s #SixtySeconds feature interview questions.
-And here is your winning story:
+Mega congratulations, Karl!
+Below is your FOURTH (sparklier than ever) stunning winner’s badge for the wall(s) of your choosing.
+Here are your freshly updated winner’s page and your winning tale on the winners’ wall.
+Please watch your inbox for your interview for Wednesday’s #SixtySeconds feature.
+And now, here is your winning story!

 I took his head off cleanly at the neck and dumped the body.
 It was only Photoshop, but it felt good.

 Around the walls, the grand masters and science heroes glared down disapprovingly from framed posters.
 Well, all except Tesla; he looked like he got it.